What is a licence and when is one required?

 You will need to provide a certificate of public liability insurance showing that you, your staff and contractors are covered for the activity.
 Your public liability insurance needs to be for at least $10 million for each and every event.

 For more information about what activities are allowed in each zone and marine park, visit:

 - Commercial tourism

 - Commercial media

 - Structures and works

-Your personal information may be disclosed to other Australian (and in some circumstances, state and territory) Government departments and agencies where it is required or authorised by or under law or where it is reasonably necessary for law enforcement and for the purposes of assessing your application and aligning conditions with other permits.
+Personal information you provide may be disclosed to other Commonwealth (and in some circumstances, State and Territory) government departments and agencies where it is required or authorised by or under law, where it is reasonably necessary for law enforcement, and/or for the purposes of assessing your application, managing authorisations, and aligning conditions with other permits.

 Personal information you provide may also be disclosed to relevant Indigenous groups if the activities for which authorisation is sought in your application are likely to impact on Indigenous cultural values or culturally sensitive areas.